aziis98/website-2023/src/pages/articles/nextstep-steve-jobs-video.md

 ## Conclusion

-My point is that many problems we have today about keeping files up to date could be solved by something like _object linking_ not meaning that it would be easy to bolt onto something like a today's Linux system.
+My point is that many problems we have today about keeping files up to date could be solved by something very intuitive like object linking.
+Here I don't mean that it would be easy to bolt onto something like a today's GNU/Linux system as I think something more drastic would be needed to easily implement these features.

 I only think that these ideas shouldn't be lost to time and it's fun to see some (radically different) solutions to problems we still face today.